SeeJaySan/Scripts_Master/README.md

-# rigging
+# Script Master File
- rigging tools within Maya
+Tools and scripts in Maya